 We begin our study of simplicial models of parametrised spectra with a discussion of retractive spaces.
-For a space X, a retractive space over X is simply a surjection $p \colon E \to X$ equipped with a section.
+For a space X, a retractive space over X is simply a surjection $p: E \rightarrow X$ equipped with a section.
 By taking homotopy fibres, these data determine a sort of nonabelian local coefficient system on X which takes values in pointed homotopy types.
 A retractive space over X thus describes a sort of X-twisted nonabelian cohomology theory; this is the unstable analogue of X-twisted cohomology.

-$$\mathsf{hofib}{(-)}E \colon \Pi X \longrightarrow \mathcal{H}$$
+$$\operatorname{hofib}{(-)}E\colon \Pi X\longrightarrow \mathfrak{H}$$

-In this section, we develop simplicial model categories $R_X$ describing the homotopy theory of retractive spaces for a fixed base space X. For each map of spaces $f\colon X\to Y$ we obtain homotopically well-behaved pushforward and pullback functors $f!\colon R_X\to R_Y$ and $f^\colon R_Y\to R_X$ .
-These base change functors allow us to glue together the $R_X$ for varying X to obtain a new global model category $R{sSet}$ of retractive spaces, whose homotopy category describes twisted nonabelian cohomology theories with all possible twists.
-The global model category $R{sSet}$ is equipped with a homotopically well-behaved external smash product which describes pairings on twisted nonabelian cohomology.
-Moreover, we show that $R{sSet}$ is left proper and combinatorial-these technical conditions are crucial for our construction of model categories for twisted differential cohomology in §1.3.
+In this section, we develop simplicial model categories R_X describing the homotopy theory of retractive spaces for a fixed base space X. For each map of spaces $f: X \to Y$ we obtain homotopically well-behaved pushforward and pullback functors $f!: R_X \to R_Y$ and $f^: R_Y \to R_X$.
+These base change functors allow us to glue together the R_X for varying X to obtain a new global model category R{sSet} of retractive spaces, whose homotopy category describes twisted nonabelian cohomology theories with all possible twists.
+The global model category R{sSet} is equipped with a homotopically well-behaved external smash product which describes pairings on twisted nonabelian cohomology.
+Moreover, we show that R{sSet} is left proper and combinatorial-these technical conditions are crucial for our construction of model categories for twisted differential cohomology in §1.3.